canonical/kafka-operator/docs/how-to/upgrade.md

 ### Step 3: Prepare

-Before upgrading, to ensure that an upgrade is safe to proceed with, it is strongly recommended to perform some preparatory tasks to define the upgrade plan.
+Next, perform preparatory tasks to define the upgrade plan, ensuring the process can proceed safely.

 To do so, run the `pre-upgrade-check` action against the leader unit: